open-sauced/maintainer-intro-course/your-team.md

 ### Additional Permissions to Consider

-- Project Permissions (if using GitHub Projects): Grant access to manage projects, tasks, and milestones within a repository.
+- **Project Permissions (if using GitHub Projects)**: Grant access to manage projects, tasks, and milestones within a repository.
-- Organization-Wide Permissions: For organization-wide teams, consider granting permissions to manage members, billing, security settings, and other organization-level features.
+- **Organization-Wide Permissions**: For organization-wide teams, consider granting permissions to manage members, billing, security settings, and other organization-level features.

 ### Best Practices for Team Permissions